MicrosoftDocs/appcenter-docs/docs/push/service-config.md

 - Google Android devices use the [Firebase Cloud Messaging (FCM)](https://firebase.google.com/docs/cloud-messaging/) service to deliver notifications.
 - Windows devices use the [Windows Notifications Services (WNS)](https://docs.microsoft.com/en-us/windows/uwp/design/shell/tiles-and-notifications/windows-push-notification-services--wns--overview) to deliver notifications.

-The App Center Push service (ACPs) abstracts away the complexities of dealing with multiple vendor services, and gives you a single interface for sending notifications to devices running your app, and single SDK to use in your apps to process notifications.
-However, before the ACPs can send notifications to your app's registered devices, you must provide configuration details for the third-party notification service your app's target platform uses.
+The App Center Push (ACP) service abstracts away the complexities of dealing with multiple vendor services, and gives you a single interface for sending notifications to devices running your app, and single SDK to use in your apps to process notifications.
+However, before ACP can send notifications to your app's registered devices, you must provide configuration details for the third-party notification service your app's target platform uses.

 ## App project initial configuration